cKlee/ecpo/ecpo.md

 [Chronology]: #chronology

-A [Chronology] is the description of enumeration and chronology typical for serials collected by libraies.
-Use [CurrentChronology] or [ClosedChronology] to describe either current or closed [Chronlogies](#chronology).
+A [Chronology] is the description of enumeration and chronology typical for serials collected by libraries.
+Use [CurrentChronology] or [ClosedChronology] to describe either current or closed [Chronologies](#chronology).

 Instances of [Chronology] must at least participate in a relation with one of the properties [hasBegin] or [hasItemized].